sst/sst/www/docs/constructs/Api.md

 _Type_ : `ApiAuthorizationType`, _defaults to_ `ApiAuthorizationType.NONE`

 The authorization type for all the endpoints in the API.
 Set using [`ApiAuthorizationType`](#apiauthorizationtype).
-Supports AWS IAM, JWT, and custom Lambda.
+Supports AWS IAM, JWT, and a custom Lambda authorizer.
 Defaults to no authorization, `ApiAuthorizationType.NONE`.

-While IAM, JWT, and Lambda all allows you to secure your APIs.
+While IAM, JWT, and Lambda authorizers all allows you to secure your APIs.
 The IAM method together with the [`Auth`](Auth.md) construct uses the [Cognito Identity Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).
 This allows you to secure other AWS resources as well.

-On the other hand, the [JWT](https://jwt.io/introduction) and the Lambda method is for securing APIs specifically.
+On the other hand, the [JWT](https://jwt.io/introduction) and the Lambda authorizers are for securing APIs specifically.

 If you are just starting out, we recommend using the IAM method.